-Data from the National Weather Service's Middle Atlantic River Forecast Center (MARFC) shows that the Potomac basin upstream of Washington, D.C. has received 2.8 inches of precipitation for the month of May, which is 1.3 inches below normal.
-Areas in the southern and western parts of the Basin receive considerably lower than average precipitation in May.
-The 12-month cumulative basin precipitation is 2.6 inches below normal as of May 31 (see graph).
+Data from the National Weather Service's Middle Atlantic River Forecast Center (MARFC) shows that the Potomac basin upstream of Washington, D.C. has received 5.9 inches of precipitation for the month of May, which is 1.7 inches above normal.
+Rain has been plentiful in most areas in the basin, ending a long spell of below-normal precipitation.
+The 12-month cumulative basin precipitation is now 2.7 inches below normal as of May 31 (see graph).